MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 ## MTU and packet sizes

-Azure PlayFab Party automatically attempts to adjust to different MTU and UDP packet payload sizes through transparent protocol-level message fragmentation and reassembly.
+Azure PlayFab Party automatically adjusts to different MTU and UDP packet payload sizes through transparent protocol-level message fragmentation and reassembly.
 However, specific configurations can cause communication failures despite this functionality where such fragmentation is not possible by PlayFab Party or at the IP protocol layer.

-The expected MTU size for PlayFab Party UDP packets is 1500, which is supported on most platforms.
+The expected MTU size for PlayFab Party UDP packets is 1500, which is supported in most environments.
 This MTU size can be reduced by external factors like VPN tunnelling using IPsec, IPv4/6 tunnelling, or direct MTU device configuration.
 A minimal MTU size of 1384 needs to be supported for PlayFab Party to function correctly.

 If the MTU size is insufficient, early PlayFab Party API operations will report [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md) or applicable errors.